 Recognising the growing importance of electronic transactions, especially e-commerce, Singapore was the first country to adopt the Model Law on Electronic Commerce of 1996 (MLEC) by the United Nations Commission on International Trade Law, or UNCITRAL.
 In 2010, the ETA was repealed and re-enacted to adopt the United Nations Convention on the Use of Electronic Communications in International Contracts (ECC).

-In 2021, the ETA was amended to adopt the UNCITRAL Model Law on Electronic Transferable Records (MLETR) which enables the creation and use of transferable documents or instruments such as electronic bills of lading (eBLs) which are key documents for international trade.
+In 2021, the ETA was amended to adopt the UNCITRAL Model Law on Electronic Transferable Records (MLETR), which enables the creation and use of transferable documents or instruments such as electronic bills of lading (eBLs), which are key documents for international trade, including digital payment processes.
 Please see the infographic (171.64KB) for more information about the 2021 ETA amendments.
 The adoption of eBLs will result in faster processing, lowered fraud risks, cost savings, and will enable innovative business models.
 The Electronic Transactions (Amendment) Bill was introduced in Parliament on 4 January 2021, and passed on 1 February 2021.
 The amended Act came into force on 19 March 2021.

 The ETA addresses the following issues: